CodeMaster7000/Cosine-Similarity/README.md

 ## Implementation

-To use the script, simply run:

-- `python3 CosineSimilarity.py` (Linux only)
+To use the script, simply run `python3 CosineSimilarity.py` (Linux only).